Marketing Lessons from Football: Building a Winning Playbook

 KPIs and pressures

-Use real data whenever possible - Google Analytics, CRM insights, customer interviews, surveys, and sales team feedback.
+Pro Tip: Use real data whenever possible - Google Analytics, CRM insights, customer interviews, surveys, and sales team feedback.
 Personas built on assumptions lead to wasted marketing dollars.

 How Many Buyer Personas Do I Need?